Updated May 2, 2023

 It is done in two phases:

 - The first phase is done by in-house developers; they either use hardware-assisted debuggers or debugger software.

 - The second phase is performed by QA (quality assurance) team.

 It is named alpha only because this kind of testing is done at the early stage ie near the end of the development of the software.
 It is conducted before beta testing.

 It is a type of external User Acceptance Testing as it is performed by real users of the product in a real environment.
 It is done to take feedback on the standard of the software/product.
 A limited number of end-users test the product as it gets released to a restricted number of end-users only.
 It reduces the risks of product failure as customer validation provides assures the hyperbolic quality of the product.

 Beta testing is the ultimate take a look at before shipping a product.
 It is performed in the customer’s environment.

-Head To Head Comparison Between Alpha Testing vs Beta Testing (Infographics)
+Head To Head Comparison Between Alpha Testing and Beta Testing (Infographics)

 Below is the top 12 difference between Alpha Testing vs Beta Testing.

 let’s understand the key differences between the alpha testing vs beta testing:

 - Alpha testing is done by the testers who reside as an internal employee in the organization, while beta testing is performed by the end-users.

 - Alpha testing is done in a lab environment as it is performed mainly by the developers, while beta testing is done in a real-time environment as real-time users perform it.

 - Both of them ensure a good quality product but alpha testing does not test in-depth security and reliability of the product, while beta testing tests robustness, reliability, and security of the product.

 - Alpha testing uses both white box and black box testing techniques, while beta testing uses only black-box testing techniques.